 A community foundation is a tax-exempt, nonprofit, autonomous, nonsectarian philanthropic institution supported by the public with the long-term goals of:

-- Supporting the broad-based charitable interests and benefitting the residents of a defined geographic area, typically no larger than a state; and
+- Supporting the broad-based charitable interests and benefitting the residents of a defined geographic area, typically no larger than a state

 1.1.
-Did your board approve of the National Standards definition of a community foundation in the Board Resolution for National Standards submission?
+Did the board approve of the National Standards definition of a community foundation in the Board Resolution for the National Standards submission?

 1.2.
-Is your community foundation in good standing with the IRS?
+Is the community foundation in good standing with the IRS?

 1.3.
-Is your community foundation currently compliant with all required annual corporation and trust document filings in the state(s) where it is incorporated and operates?
+Is the community foundation currently compliant with all required annual corporation and trust document filings in the state(s) where it is incorporated and operates (if different states)?